blosavio/one-see/README.md

         Manual inversion is perhaps a bit awkward, but let&apos;s press on.
       </p>
       <p>
-        Now pretend we want to add a third column of data: a unique ID for each &nbsp;flower+color.
-Every pairwise combination of flower, color, and ID is unique.
+        Now pretend we want to add a third column of data: a unique ID for each &nbsp;name+color.
+Every pairwise combination of name, color, and ID is unique.
       </p>
       <table>
         <tr>
           <th>
-            flower
+            name
           </th>
           <th>
             color